aeu/legible-algorithms/README.md

 ### Meta

 Puzzles and problems from the meta careers interview preparation portal.
-These are sometimes annoying, because they sometimes seem to be more word puzzles than software puzzles, but still rewarding when you get them working.
+These are sometimes annoying, because they often seem to be more word puzzles than software puzzles, but still rewarding when you get them working.

 #### Warmup